How To Build an Email List To Build Your Business

 - Explain the benefits of your email program

 - Let customers know exactly what to expect in terms of email frequency and content

 - Read back the email addresses to verify correct spelling and reduce the risk of error

 Employee training and in-store signage promoting your program can effectively support this effort.

 To encourage customers to give store associates their email addresses, consider offering a free product with their next purchase.
 An email can be sent to confirm the email address and can include the free offer coupon.
 This validates the email address and encourages customers to shop again.

-By following responsible these best practices to build a permission-based email list, marketers create a win-win situation for both the customer and the brand.
+By following responsible these best practices to build an email list, marketers create a win-win situation for both the customer and the brand.
 Companies gain long-term, profitable relationships with their customers, and customers receive offers for products and services that are meaningful and relevant to them.

 When you build a list and manage that list responsibly, your business and your customers can continue to benefit from this cost-efficient and environmentally friendly medium.